graphicsdesk/everything/README.md

 Graphics, data reporting, and visual production from the Spec newsroom.

+_“Nothing important is ever headlined ‘Here is some data.
+Hope you find something interesting.’” —Amanda Cox_

 _“Graphics in their best can really inspire a sense of awe.” —Amanda Cox_

 <!--